 • Biosimilars are biological medicinal products which are similar to another biological medicinal product ("reference medicinal product") which has already been approved for use.
 In order to bring a biosimilar on the market, it must be as similar as possible to the reference medicinal product in terms of its quality, safety, and efficacy.
 Yet also the biosimilar, just like the reference medicinal product, is to a certain extent naturally variable due to the manufacturing process.
 The active substance of a biosimilar is essentially the same biological substance as the one of the reference medicinal product.
-Biosimilars can only be similar to the originator product and cannot be identical due to the complex structure of the molecules which are often very large and due to the individual manufacturing process with specific cell lines for each biological medicinal product.
+Biosimilars can only be similar to the originator product and cannot be identical due to the individual manufacturing process with specific cell lines for each biological medicinal product.
 Therefore biosimilars are not the same as generic products: Generic products are identical copies of the originator medicinal product which consist of the same active substances to an equal amount.